birkoff88/programming_basics/README.md

 A collection of my **Software University (SoftUni) Programming Basics** exercises, implemented in multiple programming languages.

-The goal is to practice the same fundamental programming concepts across different languages and compare their syntax and approaches.
+The goal is to practice the same basic programming concepts across different languages and compare their syntax and approaches.

 ## Languages